MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 ## Case study: co-branded car launch event

-*"When a new Italian car, the Pagani Huayra Roadster, was introduced at the Geneva Motor Show, Eden Games released the same car exclusively at the same time in our mobile game, **Gear.Club**.
-Three days earlier, we did a **Facebook** live stream, with **YouTube** influencers testing the game and the riding in the car themselves.*
+*"When a new Italian car, the Pagani Huayra Roadster, was introduced at the Geneva Motor Show, Eden Games released the same car exclusively at the same time in our mobile game, Gear.Club.
+Three days earlier, we did a Facebook live stream, with YouTube influencers testing the game and the riding in the car themselves.*

 *We had the idea of a big launch event, a social moment that people will share.
 We came up with a concept to take a fast car and a driver and put YouTube influencers in the passenger seat while playing our game.
 And after a long search, we found a car manufacturer to do the event together.*